Introduction to FUT or Strip Method Hair Transplants

-Follicular Unit Transplant surgery (FUT or strip method) is a time-tested technique for permanent hair restoration in SLC, Utah.
+Follicular Unit Transplant surgery (FUT or strip method) is a time-tested hair transplant technique for permanent hair restoration in SLC, Utah.
 Drs.
-Thompson and Henstrom, double board-certified facial plastic surgeons, use your own hair to restore thick, healthy hair to balding areas and can recreate your natural hairlines with the most natural results.
+Thompson, Henstrom and Manning double board-certified facial plastic surgeons, use your own hair to restore thick, healthy hair to balding areas and can recreate your natural hairlines with the most natural results.

-FUT involves taking the transplantation of tiny follicular units of hair that are extracted from areas of strong hair growth that are more resistant to balding – typically the back and sides of the scalp – which are then implanted to thinning or bald areas of the head.
-Dr. Thompson’s and Dr. Henstrom’s extensive experience with hair restoration techniques, medical expertise, and attention to detail produce incredibly natural results for patients concerned with hair loss.
+FUT hair transplants involves taking the transplantation of tiny follicular units of hair that are extracted from areas of strong hair growth that are more resistant to balding – typically the back and sides of the scalp – which are then implanted to thinning or bald areas of the head.
+UFP specialists extensive experience with hair restoration techniques, medical expertise, and attention to detail produce incredibly natural results for patients concerned with hair loss with strip method hair transplants.

-In comparison to older, traditional methods, Drs.
-Thompson and Henstrom are able to achieve successful outcomes by dissecting the harvested hair into very small sections, called follicular units, and artistically placing them in tiny grafts that are virtually undetectable.
+In comparison to older, traditional methods, UFP surgeons are able to achieve successful outcomes by dissecting the harvested hair into very small sections, called follicular units, and artistically placing them in tiny grafts that are virtually undetectable.
 These results are in complete contrast to those of hair “plugs” from hair transplant surgery years ago.

 Follicular Unit Transplantation is done in our surgical room at UFP Hair Restoration under local anesthesia.
 Patients are awake but are given medication to help them relax and feel comfortable during the procedure.
 First, the surgeon cleans off the scalp.
 Then he injects an anesthetic to the place where the strip of scalp is going to be removed.
 The strip of scalp is taken and set aside, and then the scalp is closed in a way that will result in minimum scarring.